purpleidea/mgmt/docs/resource-guide.md

 executed.
 As a result, the resource must still work even if the main loop is not running.

+You must make sure to cleanup any running code or goroutines before Watch exits.

 #### Select

 The lifetime of most resources `Watch` method should be spent in an infinite loop that is bounded by a `select` call.
 The `select` call is the point where our method hands back control to the engine (and the kernel) so that we can sleep until something of interest wakes us up.
-In this loop we must wait until we get a shutdown event from the engine via the `<-obj.init.Done` channel, which closes when we'd like to shut everything down.
+In this loop we must wait until we get a shutdown event from the engine via the `<-ctx.Done()` channel, which closes when we'd like to shut everything down.
 At this point you should cleanup, and let `Watch` close.

 #### Events

-If the  `<-obj.init.Done` channel closes, we should shutdown our resource.
-When When we want to send an event, we use the `Event` helper function.
+If the `<-ctx.Done()` channel closes, we should shutdown our resource.
+When we want to send an event, we use the `Event` helper function.
 This automatically marks the resource state as `dirty`.
 If you're unsure, it's not harmful to send the event.
 This will ultimately cause `CheckApply` to run.
 This method can block if the resource is being paused.

 #### Startup